peteroupc/peteroupc.github.io/colorgen.md

 What is generally known as ["colorblindness"](https://en.wikipedia.org/wiki/Color_blindness) results from a lack of one or more kinds of cones in the retina of each eye and affects a small portion of people, usually males.

-Each human retina usually has three kinds of cones (L, M, and S), and eyes sense different colors by the relative degree to which all three kinds of cones respond to a stimulus of light.
+Each human retina usually has three kinds of cones (L, M, and S), and the human visual system senses different colors by the relative degree to which all three kinds of cones respond to a stimulus of light.
 Usually, at least two of these three kinds of cones will respond to light this way.
 The most common forms of colorblindness, _protanopia_ and _deuteranopia_, result from a lack of the L or M cones, respectively, so that for a person with either condition, color stimuli resulting in a similar response of the S and M or S and L cones, respectively (usually from magenta-red and green-cyan hues), are harder to distinguish.

 However, "effective luminance contrast [that is, [color contrast](#Relative_Luminance_Grayscale)] can generally be computed without regard to specific color deficiency, except for the use of predominantly long wavelength colors [such as red] against darker colors ... for [people with] protanopia" (see "[Understanding WCAG 2.0](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html)").